Preboarding as a Staff Retention Tool

 Preboarding vs Onboarding?

 Everyone has heard of onboarding.
 This has become an integral part of company culture and employee engagement strategies.
-Onboarding means the process of bringing a new employee into an organisation.
+Onboarding means the process of bringing a new employee into an organization.
 It usually starts on the first day for new hires and involves orientations, going through the employee handbook, meetings with managers and team members, training for essential job duties, and HR documentation.

 Although a solid onboarding process - that has been improved and streamlined by technology - can go a long way in helping employees get started, some new hires can still feel overwhelmed by the skills they're required to learn in the early days or weeks of a new job.
 At the same time, by going through all the onboarding on the employee's first day or first few days, companies are often taking time away from the work these recruits were hired to do so they can attend orientations, fill out paperwork, and other tasks that could have been done ahead of time.